kharvinikhitha98/SQL-Adhoc-Analysis-On-Consumer-Goods/README.md

 This repository contains my end-to-end solution to that challenge.

+*This project is a part of CodeBasics Data Challenge [Link](https://codebasics.io/challenges/codebasics-resume-project-challenge/7)*

 ## 🎯 Objective
 - Answer 10 real business ad-hoc requests using SQL
 - Transform raw transactional data into executive-level insights